dragynfruit/pasted/README.md

 ## Future

-Currently, the goal is to only do pastebin, but in the future I am looking to make a frontend to all th emajor pastebin alternatives aswell, all in one.
+Currently, the goal is to only do pastebin, but in the future I am looking to make a frontend to all the major pastebin alternatives aswell, all in one.

 ## Todo